mofas/apply-algo/HW4.md

     A <- A U {e}
 ```

 Actually, we can use such algorithm to find maximum spanning tree too.
-We just reverse the weight wi of edge by w0 - wi, where w0 is larger than than all wi, and run the above algorithm again.
+We just need to sort edge by decreasing instead of increasing order of w, and run the above algorithm again.
 Now we start to add the originally largest weight edge into A step by step.
 Therefore, we can get maximum spanning tree.
 Then we can diff E with those tree edges and get minimum feedback edge set.

 #### 6. Given two arrays of n integers, the all-pair-sum S is defined as the sum of every pair of elements: S = Σi,jaibj, where ai and bj are the integers in the two respective arrays.
 Given an array of n integers A, we want to find an array of integers B, in which each element bj ∈ {1, -1}, such that the all-pair-sum between A and B is maximized.
 How to find array B?

 Let the f(j) be the max sum of array A and the array B with first j element.

-We know there is only two elements { 1 , -1 } in array B,
+We know there is only two elements { 1 , -1 } in array B.
-and we let SP be the sum of elements in A _ 1 ,and SN be the sum of elements in A _ -1.
+Let ai is the element in array A, SP be the sum of `ai * 1`, and SN be the sum of `ai * -1`.

 Then we can get the following relation